Sa'sa': 1948 war

+A second massacre occurred after the surrender of the village on 30 October.
+Historian Saleh Abdel Jawad writes that "many villagers" were killed.

 Currently, there are few remains of the Palestinian village of Sa'sa', with the exception of the village mosque, which has now been converted into the kibbutz cultural center.

 In 1992, the Palestinian historian Walid Khalidi described the remains of the village: "Some of the old olive trees remain, and a number of walls and houses still stand.
 Some of the houses are presently used by kibbutz Sasa; one of them has an arched entrance and arched windows.
 A large portion of the surrounding land is forested, the rest is cultivated by Israeli farmers."